 The Ghost Trap Rodeo: Competitions to Find and Remove Ghost Fishing Gear and Marine Debris from the Tampa Bay Estuary

-Ocean Aid 360 and Coastal Conservation Association Florida will conduct awareness campaigns and a Ghost Trap Rodeo event series.
-These rodeos will include at least six weekend-long marine debris removal competitions in Florida’s Tampa Bay estuary.
-Following the removal activities, Ocean Aid 360 and event participants will collect data on the species removed from the crab traps and fishing gear.
+Ocean Aid 360 and Coastal Conservation Association Florida conducted awareness campaigns and a Ghost Trap Rodeo event series.
+These rodeos included at least six weekend-long marine debris removal competitions in Florida’s Tampa Bay estuary.
+Following the removal activities, Ocean Aid 360 and event participants collected data on the species removed from the crab traps and fishing gear.

 Type of Project: Community-based Marine Debris Removal Grant